rsyncOSX/mydocsy/content/en/docs/ssh.md

 ssh-copy-id -i /Users/thomas/.ssh_rsyncosx/rsyncosx -p NN user@server
 ```

-You can also setup the new ssh keypath and identityfile in a terminal window and after setup add the new ssh keypath and identityfile in Userconfig.
+You can also setup the new ssh-keypath and identityfile in a terminal window and after setup add the new ssh-keypath and identityfile in Userconfig.
 RsyncUI will automatically enable it when added in user config.

-The user can also apply local ssh keypath and identityfile and ssh port, which rules the global settings, on each task.
+The user can also apply local ssh-keypath and identityfile and ssh port, which rules the global settings, on each task.

 Make sure that the new ssh catalog has the correct permissions.
 Open a terminal window and execute the following command.